john-azzaro/-Functional-Programming-from-the-Beginning/README.md

 <dl>
 <dd>

+## Hoisting refers to how browsers parse JavaScript.
 ***Hoisting*** is the process of moving the FUNCTION DECLARATIONS to the top of the file automatically.

-Hoisting refers to how browsers parse JavaScript.
 On the first pass, the browser reads through the code once, setting aside space for variables, functions, etc. On the second pass, the browser reads through AGAIN and executes the code.
 With hoisting, we can call a FUNCTION before it has been defined.

 However, you CANNOT call a function that is defined using FUNCTION EXPRESSION syntax.
 This is because when the JavaScript engine executes the code, it moves all the function DECLARATIONS to the top.
 When all the function declarations are 'HOISTED' to the top, we get the term 'hoisting'.

+## Scope refers to the accessibility of variables in your code.
 ***Scope*** defines how declared variables and functions CAN or CANNOT be accessed at different places in your code.
 With **Global scope**, the function or variable is available EVERYWHERE in the code.
 With **Block (local) scope**, a variable is only available within the confines of the function.

 On the subject of global scope are some of the **negative attributes of global variables.** For example, GLOBALS tend to have unintended SIDE EFFECTS.
 SIDE EFFECTS occur when a local scope variable reaches into global and changes a value there.
 Side Effects are UNINTENDED since it can change an outside variable to carry out its instructions.
 And as you now know from the defintion of a function, when this happens, a code is INDETERMINATE.
 A function should be DETERMINATE, meaning that it should always return the same value and have NO side effects.
 A function that is determinate is a PURE function.

+## Scope chain looks up to the global scope.
 ***Scope chain*** refers to the way the JavaScript interpreter determines the value of a variable.
 First, the interpreter looks locally for the variable.
 However, if it is not there, then the interpreter will look up the *scope chain* until it reaches *global scope*.
 One important concept in relation to scope chain is **variable shadowing** which means that if there is a global AND block scope variable, the local block variable will take precedence.

 </dd>